Jump to recipe →

 Serving Suggestions

 This cauliflower rice is filling enough that it can be served on its own as a one-dish dinner.
-Try serving some tasty taco dip as an appetizer before your Mexican cauliflower rice meal, or make a tray of sheet pan nachos.
-A delicious coconut tres leches cake is the perfect way to finish your Mexican-themed meal.
+However, if you want to add more bulk to your meal, try serving some tasty taco dip as an appetizer, or make a tray of sheet pan nachos.
+Finally, a delicious coconut tres leches cake is the perfect way to finish your Mexican-themed meal!

 FAQs